pkumarex/utils/tools/api-collections/README.md

 # Intel® Security Libraries for Data Center API Collections

-One click Postman API Collections for Intel® SecL-DC supported use-cases.
+One click Postman API Collections for Intel® SecL-DC use-cases.

 ## Use Case Collections